Scroll To Top

 Recitals

-After this recital, ten Strings Crewe students (picture above) began studying junior string repertoire to form the String Orchestra for Northern Neck Youth (SONNY).
-They had completed elementary lessons with the Strings Crewe, a program to teach violin, viola and cello.
-At right is Music Director, Christina Totten.
+June 2021: After three years of beginning instruction, ten Strings Crewe students (pictured above) began studying junior string repertory to form the String Orchestra for Northern Neck Youth (SONNY).

 October 2020 - Campbell's Playground